medialab/fonio/README.md

 npm run deploy
 ```

 Fonio does not need a backend for composing presentations and storing them on the localStorage.
 Nevertheless, Fonio needs an instance of [quinoa server](https://github.com/medialab/quinoa-server) application available in order to be able to handle all-in-one html bundling, oAuth connection to github/gist and exports to distant server.

+It also needs a [youtube API key](https://developers.google.com/youtube/registering_an_application) if you want to be able to retrieve metadata from youtube assets.